 Remember that old story about Cyrano de Bergerac?

-Did you ever hear the story about the supermodel and the rock star who couldn’t find a date?
+Did you ever hear the story about the supermodel and the rockstar who couldn’t find a date?
 It’s true.
 Iman and David Bowie got hooked up by their mutual hairstylist after complaining to him that they were unlucky in love.
-They were happily married for more than twenty years.
+They were happily married for over twenty years.
 Goes to show you even famous people need matchmaking help from a friend sometimes.

 If you don’t have a particular person in mind to ask out, but you’re actively looking, ask your friends what interesting friends of theirs you should meet.

 Note how you’re not outright asking for matchmaking services.
 Why?

 - Because many people aren’t good matchmakers, especially off the top of their head.